denten-papers/cambridge-materiality/main.md

 The Punjab Archives mostly contain records related to the socio-economic and political history of the region, from the nineteenth and twentieth century.
-On location, we observed library staff treat a stack of fragile materials in a giant metal autoclave chamber, which was filled with poisonous gas to destroy mold and insects.
+On location, we observed library staff treat a stack of fragile materials in a giant metal autoclave chamber, filled with poisonous gas to destroy mold and insects.
 Bundles of government records were packaged in large, white sacks, labeled in red and blue ink reading "Persian Records," "General Medical," and "Revenue Agriculture."
 Ribboned file folders signalled their provenance in a mixture of print and cursive, indicating such government agencies as Punjab Civil Secretariat or the Home Department.
 An exhibition of rare books and manuscripts was arranged around the tomb itself.
-The archivist ushered us into a tall, tiered room, where balconies, ladders, and metal scaffolding that framed the neat rows of small, square storage compartments extending several stories upward to the ceiling.
+An archive official ushered us into a tall, tiered room, where balconies, ladders, and metal scaffolding that framed the neat rows of small, square storage compartments extending several stories upward to the ceiling.